JackCui001/TeamSpeakUnlocker/README.md

-WARNING: This is an experimental project.
+## WARNING: This is an EXPERIMENTAL project.
 It is highly possible that it can not work well now.
 Only work on 3.4.3 version of Android TeamSpeak.
 Use Xposed-like framework to inject.